haiwen/python-seafile/README.md

 ### Get a file

-Get details of a file

 ```python
 repo.get_file(path)
 ```

+Get details of a file and return a plain object

 **Example**